Naren1610/AWSSQSQueueETL/README.md

-# TakeHomeTest
-Data Engineering Take Home: ETL off a SQS Queue
- Data Engineering Take Home: ETL off a SQS Queue
+# ETL off a AWS SQS Queue

  ## Objective
 - Read data from an AWS SQS Queue.